 Of the many challenges restaurants face in a growing competitive market place, the need to identify and maximize your opportunities to increase revenues must receive a high priority.
 As you will see below, many times there is no need to look any further than your own menu layout for some of those opportunities.

-Ways you can improve your menu
+Ways you can get more profit out of your menu

-1. Price point Justification.
+1. Price point Justification

 Place menu item prices at the end of their descriptions to reduce price shopping by diners.

-2. Item Placement.
+2. Item Placement